brucestull/django-starter/notes/05_add_index_page.md

 1. **ACTION:** Add a value for the `'DIRS'` key in the `TEMPLATES` constant of [`the_project/settings.py`](../the_project/settings.py):
     * We do this so that Django knows where we are creating a non-standard templates directory location. `templates` directories are typically created in the application directories.
 See [Django Best Practices: Template Structure - learndjango.com](https://learndjango.com/tutorials/template-structure)
-    * Import `os` so we can use it to specify location of the `templates` directory programatically.
+    1. Import `os` so we can use it to specify location of the `templates` directory programatically.
-    * The value for the `'DIRS'` key will be:
+    1. Add a list for the `'DIRS'` key:
         * `[os.path.join(BASE_DIR, 'templates')]`
     * Sample addition:
         ```